d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 ```

 We can see that the connectivity between both containers is OK.
 If we try to
-ping C0 from docker1, it does not work because docker1 does no know anything
+ping C0 from docker1, it does not work because docker1 does not know anything
 about 192.168.0.0/24 which is isolated in the overlay.

 ```